axhuwastaken/Make-Your-Discord-Account-Online_24-7/README.md

 # Make-Your-Discord-Account-Online_24-7
 ## Easy way to keep your Account online forever!
-### If this repo will is helpfull don't forget to give a ⭐
+### If this repo will be helpfull don't forget to give a ⭐

 ### Warning don't add any other script to automate your account discord will terminate your account!